yangccuc/yangccuc.github.io/_pages/about.md

 <span style="color: black;"> **I am on the 2023-2024 Academic Job Market**.  </span>

 # **Upcoming Talks**
-* Title: ME04 -  Pricing Strategies for Online Dating Platforms
+* Title: Pricing Strategies for Online Dating Platforms
+  * Session: ME04 - New Pricing Models for Online Economies
-  * Date and Time: 10/16/23 at 4:00 PM
+  * Date and Time: October 16, 2023, at 4:00 PM
-  * Location: Phoenix Convention Cener-North 121A
+  * Location: CC-North 121A

 <!--